hotcorner/catch-of-the-day/README.md

 # catch-of-the-day

+To use:
+- make a copy of src/base-prod.js
+- re-name to src/base.js
-To use, make a copy of src/base-prod.js & re-name to src/base.js.
-Enter your own Google Firebase keys in the config. npm install, npm start.
+- Enter your own Google Firebase keys in the config.
+- run npm install
+- wait
+- wait longer
+- run npm start

 More scripts exist in package.json.